snehil-pandey/Terminal/README.md

 # Terminal

-A Web Based Terminal based on my command currently it is under development.
+A Web Based Terminal[Mobile Version] based on my command currently it is under development.
 If you want to see it's live preview it can be viewed on the link:
 **[Terminal](https://uthando993.github.io/Terminal/terminal.html)**